Travel Guide for Vancouver, Canada

 1669 Johnston St., Vancouver

 Cayman has only started to really develop their farmer's market, so to visit the public market on Granville Island was eye opening.
-There were so many different vendors consisting of local produce, freshly caught fish, wine merchants, sausage makers, a brewery, custom-made French macarons and so much more.
-Our Squamish friends advised us to go to the Oyama Sausage Co. for the best cured meats; the Benton Brother's Fine Cheese for an array of cheeses from cow to buffalo; and also the Artisan Sake Maker to do a tasting and buy some local sake.
-My all time favourite dessert is French macarons so when I found Bon Macaron Patisserie I was ecstatic to see the variety of sweet & savory flavours.
-These life changing flavours included bacon, watermelon, rose & lychee, salted caramel and champagne flavours, just to name a few.
+There were so many different vendors displaying of local produce, freshly caught fish, wine merchants, sausage makers, local brews, custom-made French macarons and so much more.
+Our Squamish friends advised us to go to the Oyama Sausage Co. for the best cured meats, the Benton Brother's Fine Cheese for an array of cheeses made from cow to buffalo, and also the Artisan Sake Maker to do a tasting and buy some local sake.
+My all time favourite dessert is the French macaron so when I found Bon Macaron Patisserie I was ecstatic to see the variety of sweet & savory flavours.
+These memorable flavours included bacon (yup!), watermelon, rose & lychee, salted caramel and champagne flavours, just to name a few.
 I could have probably spent a whole day tasting food and drinks from different vendors, but we decided to check out the craft stalls and art stores in the area for a memorable souvenir.

 A trip to Vancouver is not complete without visiting Stanley Park, the largest urban park in the city at a whopping 400 hectares.
 The interior of the park includes lush gardens, First Nation totem poles, hiking trails, but we mostly spent our time along the famed seawall.
 The seawall wraps around the entire park and is a great for mountain, sea, forest and city views while taking on some physical activity.
 We decided to rent a bike from a nearby shop (they are all over!), but it’s designed for inline skaters, joggers and walkers as well.
 It is a popular spot for residents especially on the weekends, so go out and join them!